ska-telescope/ska-dlm-client/docs/src/openapi_dlm_client/GatewayApi.md

 Heartbeat

-Endpoint to check if Gateway is contactable
+Endpoint to check if Gateway is contactable.

 ### Example